Bears on the Loose

 Figure 1: TimeTraveler with Windows Explorer address not set to a local and fixed disk

-All available versions of Timeline.htm
+All available versions of the Timeline.htm

-Figure 3: All available versions of Timeline.htm
+Figure 2: All available versions of the Timeline.htm

 Timeline